 Throughout its history Spa has undergone several design changes, but by far the most notable was in 1979 when it was cut from a 8.76-mile circuit to its current length of 4.32 miles.
 In the process this track went from using public roads to becoming a permanent racing facility with 20 corners.

-Spa is seen as one of the ultimate tests of a driver.
-In particular the Eau Rouge and Raidillon corner combination is one of the most spectacular sights in Formula 1, especially when the cars are launched through there at full throttle.
+Nonetheless, Spa is seen as one of the ultimate tests of a driver, and the Eau Rouge and Raidillon corner combination is one of the most spectacular sights in Formula 1.

-Spa's current contract to host the Belgian Grand Prix runs until at least 2022.
+Spa's current contract to host the Belgian Grand Prix runs until the end of 2022.

 The high-speed nature of Spa makes it a circuit that's very popular with the drivers, yet any of them would be lying if they said Eau Rouge and Raidillon didn't spike the adrenaline.